-Furthermore, working across disciplines and perspectives is constrained by the tempo of research funding and evaluation.
-The questions of narratives and power are nowhere more evident than when researchers are judged by how far their science results in "policy outcomes" which may, in practice, be very short-term given that the life of a funded project rarely exceeds five years.
+Working across disciplines and perspectives is constrained by the tempo of research funding and evaluation.
+Questions of narratives and power are nowhere more evident than when researchers are judged by how far their science results in policy outcomes (Parkhurst, 2017) which may, in practice, be very short-term given that the life of a funded project rarely exceeds five years.
 The question of time perspective for research outcomes is very important in the constant competition for research funding.
-Nowhere is this more apparent than when, for example, criteria of success are contained within a management tool such as the "theory of change" (Taplin and Clark, 2012).
-This project management design tool, adopted by funding agencies of some major donor countries, embeds "policy relevance", "participation", "sustainability" and other policy outcomes into largescale projects and can threaten to have perverse outcomes where the output tail wags the research strategy dog.
-While the "theory of change" planning tool is intended to encourage research teams to cooperate and consult in the participatory development of goals, activities and outcomes, in practice given the time scale for funding applications, it can turn out to be highly managerial rather than at all participatory.
-When the emphasis is on its managerial function, it can bend scientific research programmes to fit with existing government strategies under the guise of creating "new knowledge".
-In such a context, funding sources, government strategies, research institutes' hunger for finance, and individual career aspirations may all combine to exclude the complex detail of the lives of poor people, the fine textured questions of environmental sustainability (Scheffer, 2009; Scheffer et al., 2009; Scheffer, 2010), understanding of the long term nature and deep socioeconomic roots of risk, and thus long term policies, instead identifying politically acceptable "policies" - often couched in the faux radical language of the development aid sector (Ferguson, 1985; Grillo and Stirrat, 1997; Tribe, 2010).
+Nowhere is this more apparent than when, for example, criteria of success are contained within a management tool such as the theory of change (Taplin and Clark, 2012).
+This project design and management tool, adopted by funding agencies of some major donor countries, embeds policy relevance, participation, sustainability and other often politically desirable policy outcomes into large-scale projects and can threaten to have perverse outcomes where the output tail wags the research strategy dog.
+While the theory of change planning tool is intended to encourage research teams to cooperate and consult in the participatory development of goals, activities and outcomes, in practice given the time scale for funding applications, it can turn out to be highly managerial rather than to any extent participatory.
+When the emphasis is on its managerial function, it can bend scientific research programmes to fit with existing government strategies (and even a component of "soft power") under the guise of creating new knowledge.
+In such a context, funding sources, government strategies, research institutes' hunger for finance, and individual career aspirations may all combine to exclude the complex detail of the lives of poor people, the fine textured questions of environmental sustainability (Scheffer, 2009; Scheffer et al., 2009; Scheffer, 2010), understanding of the long term nature and deep socio-economic roots of risk, and thus long term policies, instead identifying politically acceptable policies often couched in the faux radical language of the development aid sector (Ferguson, 1985; Grillo and Stirrat, 1997; Tribe, 2010).